aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `delegator_allowlisted`

-Return whether the provided delegator is allowlisted.
-A delegator is allowlisted if:
-- allowlisting is disabled on the pool
-- delegator is part of the allowlist
+Return whether the provided delegator is allowlisted.<br/> A delegator is allowlisted if:<br/> &#45; allowlisting is disabled on the pool<br/> &#45; delegator is part of the allowlist

 <pre><code>&#35;[view]<br/>public fun delegator_allowlisted(pool_address: address, delegator_address: address): bool<br/></code></pre>